yongning0310/tp/docs/UserGuide.md

 ## Using this guide

 We understand that navigating an application for the first time can be incredibly intimidating.
-As such, we devised this user guide to alert you to the main difficulties faced by new users, and inform you of the key features that you can utilise in your internship management journey.
-Here is a rundown of how you can use this guide effectively
+As such, we have devised this user guide to alert you to the main difficulties faced by new users, and inform you of the key features that you can utilise in your internship management journey.
+Here is a rundown of how you can use this guide effectively.

 1. If you are running Flagship for the **first time**, start with our [Quick Start](#quick-start) section
 2. If you want a **detailed breakdown** of how each command works, have a read of our [Commands Section](#commands).